-During your stay at Knini Paati River Resort you can, on request, book a special day trip to the area where these large predator fish occur.
-However, if you want to stay on the island but enjoy the tranquility of fishing, you can do so at the mooring dock where the locals also fish to meet their daily needs.
+During your stay at Knini Paati River Resort, you can book a special day trip, upon request, to the area where these large predatory fish are found.
+However, if you want to stay on the island but enjoy the tranquility of fishing, you can already do so at the mooring jetty where locals also fish to meet their daily needs.

-A real delicacy is the “dyogu”, a small fish that resembles the sardine and is also eaten deepfried.
-Very tasty if it is baked in one of the locally produced oils such as amana or maripa oil.
-Another delicacy is the piranha or piering, as they are called in Suriname and ‘peinya’ in Saramaccan, the language spoken by the local inhabitants.
-Catching this fish is considered something to be proud of as many people fear it.
+A real delicacy is the “dyogu,” a small fish similar to the sardine and also eaten fried.
+Very tasty when fried in one of the locally produced oils such as amana or maripa oil.
+Another delicacy is the piranha or piering, as they are called in Suriname and “peinya” in Saramaccan, the language the locals speak.
+Catching these fish is considered something to be proud of as many people fear them.

-Other fishes that occur around Kninipaati are the catfish, ‘katfisi’ in the Sranan, and the stingrays, or spari’s in the Sranan and ‘sipai’ in the Saramaccan.
+Other fish found around Kninipaati are the catfish, “katfisi” in Sranan, and the stingrays, or sparis in Sranan and “sipai” in Saramaccan.
 The kumalu, a bigger brother of the piranha, is a delicious fish to eat.
-One is therefore very happy when these fish are caught.
-They look a bit like Portuguese dorade and are just as ‘meaty’.
-The ‘tukunari’ or ‘tukunai’ is a large fish that occurs locally.
-The tastiest is the ‘pakusi’, also a big brother of the piranha.
+One is therefore enormously pleased when these fish are caught.
+They look a bit like Portuguese dorado and are just as “meaty.
+The ‘tukunari’ or ‘tukunai’ is a large fish found locally.
+Most delicious is the “pakusi,” also a big brother of the piranha.